 We all know that spending time in nature is good for the soul.
 But did you know that scientists are beginning to document that is it good for our bodies, brains and emotions, as well as the whole community?
-Some doctors are even prescribing time in nature for their patients!

 Recent scientific studies suggest that spending time in nature is really good for us.
 When we connect with nature, our breathing changes, we shed stress, we feel more focused.
 It helps us be more physically active, but it also does something to our bodies at the cellular level.
 Being in nature has been shown to help with depression, lower blood pressure and regulate cortisol, a stress hormone that affects our blood sugar levels, immune system, and blood flow.

-Here you will find ideas and resources to help your faith community connect with nature.
+On this page you will find ideas and resources to help your faith community connect with nature.

 The Forest Preserves of Cook County (FPCC) are a fabulous resource in our backyard!
 They are more than just a place to have a picnic.
 The Forest Preserve protects over 69,000 acres of green space in 22 dedicated nature preserves scattered throughout Chicagoland.
 These include woodlands, tallgrass prairies and wetlands; waterways available for canoeing, kayaking and bird watching; 300 miles of trails and, for the first time ever, camping facilities and gear available for the public at very affordable rates.
 There are also 6 nature centers and tons of environmental education programming available.
 The Forest Preserves are incredible, yet underutilized, assets in our community for people of all ages – and both science and faith show us we need more of it!